Frequently asked questions

 We help people who have experienced child sexual abuse, and people contacting us on their behalf.
 This includes people who were sexually abused at school, in a sporting club, children’s service, orphanage, foster care, residential care, religious organisation, government organisation or any organisation that was involved with children.
 It also includes people who were sexually abused by a family member, friend or stranger before they turned 18.

-knowmore helps Stolen Generations survivors, including for the Territories Stolen Generations Redress Scheme.
+Knowmore helps Stolen Generations survivors, including for the Territories Stolen Generations Redress Scheme.

 You don’t have to have previously engaged with the Royal Commission into Institutional Responses to Child Sexual Abuse to access our services.

-knowmore is an independent legal service funded by the Australian Government, represented by the Attorney-General’s Department and Department of Social Services.
+Knowmore is an independent legal service funded by the Australian Government, represented by the Attorney-General’s Department and Department of Social Services.

-Jackie Mead is the acting Chief Executive Officer of knowmore and he is responsible for its day-to-day operations.
+Jackie Mead is the acting Chief Executive Officer of Knowmore and he is responsible for its day-to-day operations.
 The Acting Principal Lawyer Rachel Neil is responsible for the service’s legal practice.

-knowmore is committed to providing high-quality professional, ethical, safe and culturally secure services.
+Knowmore is committed to providing high-quality professional, ethical, safe and culturally secure services.
 To do that, we need you to acknowledge and respect that you have certain responsibilities, and we in turn acknowledge and respect that the people who come to us have certain rights.

 You have a right to: